reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

 #### Traefik configuration

 Provided below is an example of using Traefik (gateway service) in docker-compose.yml.
 If you don't have any custom configurations, you are free to use the example below.

-First of all you need to create a directory on the server where we will configure the rest of Traefik:
+First of all, please create a folder on the server as a start point to configure Traefik:

 ```
 mkdir -p data/traefik
 ```

-Within this directory, you need to create empty `acme.json` file:
+Create an empty `acme.json` file within this folder:

 ```
 touch data/traefik/acme.json && chmod 600 data/traefik/acme.json
 ```

-And you need to apply values in your `docker-compose.yml` file (please do not forget to update variables acme.email and acme.domains with your own values)
+Apply the following values in your `docker-compose.yml` file:

+> Do not forget to update 'acme.email' and 'acme.domains' variables with your own values

 ```$xslt
 gateway: